Harrisonbro/contract/contract.md

 If any provision of this contract shall be unlawful, void, or for any reason unenforceable, then that provision shall be deemed severable from this contract and shall not affect the validity and enforceability of any remaining provisions.

-This contract is non-transferable to third parties without my consent.
+This contract is not transferable to third parties without my consent.
 If for some reason one part of this contract becomes invalid or unenforceable, the remaining provisions remain in place.

 This is a legal document under the exclusive jurisdiction of English courts.
-If any provisions are breached, Mr Brown reserves the right to commence legal proceedings if required.
+If any provisions are breached, I reserve the right to commence legal proceedings, if required.

 ### Laws affecting electronic commerce
 Governments sometimes enact laws and levy taxes affecting Internet electronic commerce.
 You will take full responsibility for complying with such laws, taxes and tariffs and will hold